 A Penalty Fare Notice must be paid or appealed against within the stated time in order to avoid further costs or action being taken by the Transport Provider to recover the debt.

-You can download a copy of the current Railways (Penalty Fares) Regulations 2018, the Penalty Fares Policy document or The Greater London Authority Act, 1999 by visiting our Document Library.
+You can download a copy of The Railways (Penalty Fare) (Amendment) Regulations 2022, the Penalty Fares Policy document or The Greater London Authority Act, 1999 by visiting our Document Library.

 It is estimated that the UK rail network carries in excess of 750 million passengers each year.
 If only a small percentage of these rail users travel without paying the appropriate fare the loss of revenue is considerable.